 Concentrate on typography

-A large number of thriller book covers turn typography into the main element of the design.
+Many thriller book covers turn typography into the main element of the design.
 This strategy works best if you need to keep the mystery, build tension, and avoid revealing too many plot details.
 When the title and author name are the centerpiece of the project, you have plenty of space for creativity and can add special effects to your fonts.
 You might want to try illustrated typography, experiment with different font colors, or add special effects to your letters, like blurs, glows, sparkles, or even blood drops.

 Blurred and faded images

 If you aim to highlight the unknown and play with your readers’ minds, you might want to use blurred and faded images in your book cover design background.
 This technique helps you to hint at a twisted reality or distorted perception.
-It fits well psychological thrillers, where the main topic revolves around madness and instability.
+It fits well with psychological thrillers, where the main topic revolves around madness and instability.

-Create a creepy setting by blurring the protagonist, a monstrous form, or a scary object that plays a significant role in your plot.
+Create a creepy setting by blurring the protagonist, a monstrous zombie, or a scary object that plays a significant role in your plot.
 This way, you’ll leave the readers guessing about what’s going on in the story, and at the same time, provide them with small details that can help solve the riddle.

 Follow the protagonist